MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 ## How to use

-The first step is to realise the electrical amplifier circuit and the footprint of the PCB on KiCad.
+The first step is to create the electrical amplifier circuit and the footprint of the PCB on KiCad.
 Our complete KiCad project and all the libraries used can be found in the KiCad folder.

 The second step is to order or fabricate the PCB and install it on an Arduino UNO support.